justinboggs/pandas-challenge/README.md

 # pandas-challenge

 # Heroes Of Pymoli
 This folder contains the Heroes Of Pymoli challenge.
-Under the HeroesOfPymoli folder, you can find the jupyer notebook file, HeroesOfPymoli.ipynb.
-This file reads data from the purchase_data.csv file in the Resources folder and analyzes the data for optional purchased items in the game, Heroes Of Pymoli.
+Under the HeroesOfPymoli folder, you can find the jupyter notebook file, HeroesOfPymoli.ipynb.
+This file reads data from the purchase_data.csv file in the "Resources" folder and analyzes the data for optional purchased items in the game, Heroes Of Pymoli.

 # Observable Trends
 1. The male gender makes up the majority of purchases at 84.03%.
 Second is the female gender at 14.06% and gender marked as "Other / Non-Disclosed" makes up a little less than 2%.
 Are gamers majority male?
 Is this game marketed more towards males?
 More data would be needed to determine why males make up the majority.